Peter Whigham: Career

 He worked as a gardener, a school teacher, an actor, a newspaper reporter, and a script writer.
 He was the grandson of General Sir Robert Whigham (1865-1950).
 In the 1950s, he contributed to The European, a magazine edited by Diana Mosley.
 In the early 1960s he moved to Italy to devote himself entirely to writing.

 In 1965 Whigham moved to the United States after working as an actor, broadcaster, and scriptwriter for the British Broadcasting Corp.
 At the BBC, he coordinated the first features focusing on Pound, Santayana, and Williams.
-In 1968–69 he was a guest lecturer in poetry at the University of California, Santa Barbara, as was Basil Bunting, Fred Turner, and Kenneth Rexroth.
+In 1968–69 he was a guest lecturer in poetry at the University of California, Santa Barbara, as were Basil Bunting, Fred Turner, and Kenneth Rexroth.
 His seminar classes were popular among undergraduates new to the experience of living, modern poetry.
-In the mid-1970s he taught a graduate poetry seminar in the Comparative Literature Department at the University of California, Berkeley.
+In the mid-1980s he taught a graduate poetry seminar in the Comparative Literature Department at the University of California, Berkeley.

-The The Blue Winged Bee was honored by the Poetry Book Society in 1969 in England.
+The Blue Winged Bee was honored by the Poetry Book Society in 1969 in England.
 The dust jacket and frontispiece for this book was done by artist and professor Gary Hugh Brown.
 Whigham's poetry appeared in several poetry anthologies, including 23 Modern Poets, Penguin Book of Love Poems, and Twenty Times in One Place.

 Death

-Whigham died on August 6, 1987, in Humboldt County, California, of injuries he suffered in a car crash.
+Whigham died on 6 August 1987 in Humboldt County, California, of injuries he suffered in a car crash.
 He was 62 years old.
-He buried in Santa Barbara, California.
+He is buried in Santa Barbara, California.